Do I choose a Licenced Conveyancer or Solicitor for conveyancing in Lancaster?

-In what way can the Landlord & Tenant Act 1954 affect my commercial offices in Lancaster and how can you help?
+How can the Landlord & Tenant Act 1954 affect my commercial offices in Lancaster and how can your lawyers assist?

-The particular law that you refer to provides protection to business tenants, granting the a statutory right to apply to court for a continuation of occupancy at the end of the lease term.
-There are certain specified grounds where a landlord can refuse a lease renewal and the rules are involved.
+The 1954 Act gives protection to commercial leaseholders, giving them the legal entitlement to make a request to court for a continuation of occupancy at the end of the lease term.
+There are certain specified grounds where a landlord can refrain from granting a lease renewal and the rules are complex.
 Fees are different for commercial conveyancing.
-Lancaster is one of the hundreds of areas of the UK in which the firms we work with are located
+Lancaster is one of our hundreds of locations in which the firms we work with have offices